 Who knows I signed a card?

-To start a union without voluntary recognition from your boss, you need at least 30 percent of a staff to express support for the effort by signing cards and sending them to the National Labor Relations Board (NLRB) When you sign a card—whether it be a physical card that looks like the one below or through a digital tool like Unit or others like this one—the only groups who should legally know who signed are your union and the NLRB, unless you’ve publicized your support on social media or explicitly make it known to your boss.
+To start a union without voluntary recognition from your boss, you need at least 30 percent of a staff to express support for the effort by signing cards and sending them to the National Labor Relations Board (NLRB) When you sign a card—whether it be a physical card that looks like the one below or through a digital tool like this one—the only groups who should legally know who signed are your union and the NLRB, unless you’ve publicized your support on social media or explicitly make it known to your boss.
 Once organizers decide they have enough cards, they'll submit what's called a representation petition through the NLRB's online portal.
 If collecting physical cards, they will need to send them to your regional NLRB office.

 To get cards signed, a union will campaign to identify a majority of signers in a workplace and keep tabs on who's in and who isn't.
 The tactics in a campaign to get cards signed depend a lot on your industry, the layout of your workplace, and the tools an organizer decides to use.
 It also depends on if you and your coworkers choose to affiliate with a larger labor organization, but workers should expect to be contacted over the phone, by email, in person over a coffee, etc. Once a sufficient amount of cards and signatures are collected, a union will use them to petition the NLRB for an election.
 At no point in this process will your identity be shared with management.